pneyrinck/corecontrol/README.md

   CCModuleSetValue("progress", CoffeeBotDataModel::progress);
   CCModuleSetValue("shots", CoffeeBotDataModel::shots);
   CCModuleSetValue("start", CoffeeBotDataModel::start);

+  // tell the world about the module CCPublish(module);

   // create a socket to send and receive messages to a core control websocket server CCSocket* socket = CCCreateSocket("tcp", "ws://192.168:100.1:8080/models");

   // connect the module to the server CCConnect(module, socket);

 }

 // this function is called by CoreControl to inform the data model of requested changes from a remote control surface